 The Governing Body is growing in strength with newly appointed governors bringing new perspectives, skills and experience.
 The Chair of the Governing Body is Vice-Chair of KSENT Board and ensures the wider landscape is considered when developing strategic plans for Meadowfield School.
 Governors have an established practice of school monitoring exercises such as informal and formal visits, deep dives and learning walks therefore enabling them to know the school well and contribute to strategic direction.

 The pupil attendance team has been praised by the LA Attendance Liaison Officer for our proactive approach to attendance whilst providing families with a nurturing and supportive approach to encouraging attendance.
 Although the school as a whole has not reach the target of 96% attendance set by the DfE; we compare very favourably with other special schools and some mainstream schools.
 The LA Attendance Liaison Officer acknowledged with our pupil's complex medical needs 96% is an unrealistic target but we continued to strive towards this figure.

+Attendance headline figures so far, this academic year.
+Yr.R - 11 as collected by the DfE:

+sessions %

-Attendance headline figures so far, this academic year (as at 15/11/2023):- sessions % Attendances Authorised Absences Unauthorised absences Possible attendance 25422 2098 1066 28858 88.9 7.3 3.7 N/A
+Attendances Authorised Absences Unauthorised absences Possible attendance 104260 9542 3360 117162 89.0 8.1 2.9 N/A

+Including 6 th Form 88.3

-Our attendance so far this year is below the expected level of 96%.
-There have been a number of contributing factors, such as issues with transport and general ill-heath - Covid, chicken pox, hand, foot and mouth, flu, sickness and diarrhoea, sleep disorders.
+Our attendance for the year is below the expected level of 96%.
+There have been a number of contributing factors, such as issues with transport, term time holidays (123 sessions lost to approved holidays and 516 sessions lost to unauthorised holidays), parents/carers withholding attendance when they have a grievance, parents/carers withholding attendance as they wish to Electively Home Educate and the SEN approval process if very slow, moving out of area and general ill-heath - Covid, chicken pox, hand, foot and mouth, Scarlet Fever, flu, sickness and diarrhoea, sleep disorders.
+The attendance data for Pupil Premium pupils is 95.4% and non-PP pupils 89.6%.